usnistgov/ARIAC/docs/competition/challenges.rst

       Bins that do not contain parts are not included in the message.

   The topic ``/ariac/conveyor_parts`` (**ConveyorParts.msg**) outputs information on parts that are expected to spawn on the conveyor belt.
-An output from ``ros2 topic echo /ariac/conveyor_parts`` is provided in  :ref:`listing<conveyor-parts-outputs>`.
+An output from ``ros2 topic echo /ariac/conveyor_parts`` is provided in  :numref:`conveyor-parts-outputs`.
 The message shows that 2 red batteries,  2 green sensors, 3 blue regulators, and 1 orange pump will spawn on the conveyor belt.

     .. code-block:: bash